 The Review Process

-AIMC 2025’s paper program committee is assembled from experts in the AI music research community and listed on the AIMC 2025 website.
-Regular program committee members will be assigned 3-5 papers to review.
+AIMC 2025’s program committee is assembled from experts in the AI music research community and listed on the AIMC 2025 website.
+Paper program committee members will be assigned 3-5 papers to review.
 Each paper will receive at least 3 reviews.
-Senior program committee members will be assigned additional meta-review duties.
+Senior paper program committee members will be assigned additional meta-review duties.
+Music and Tutorial/Workshop committee members will be assigned 2-4 submissions to review, each submission receiving at least 2 reviews.

 For each paper, reviewers will be asked to: